+A technique of inserting fine filament needles into the muscle in the region of a “trigger point”.
+This stimulates the body’s own pain relief system, without using drugs.
 Dry needling originated from the model of Chinese acupuncture, which has been used safely for more than 2000 years.
-It was not until new neurophysiology concepts and techniques were identified that dry needling was introduced.
+It was not until new neurophysiology concepts and techniques were identified that it was introduced.

-Will it Hurt?
+Will Dry Needling Hurt?

 The needles used are very thin and most people do not even feel it penetrate the skin.
-However if the muscle has trigger points that are sensitive and the muscle is shortened you may feel a very quick (less than a second) muscle cramp sensation known as the ‘the twitch response’.
+However, if the muscle has trigger points that are sensitive and the muscle is shortened you may feel a very quick (less than a second) muscle cramp sensation known as the ‘the twitch response’.